|

 The eyes must grab you and say, "adopt me" or "pick me".
 So, when you shoot your piece, get down at eye level, parallel with your bear's eyes so you can catch the expression on its face.

-We receive hundreds of photos a month where you cannot really see the eyes clearly and most often, the head is turned sideways so the eyes are not even looking at you.
+We receive photos each month where we cannot see the eyes clearly and most often, the head is turned sideways so the eyes are not even looking at you.

 You can tilt your piece's head but those eyes still need to be looking into the camera or if they are looking off into the distance, you have to be able to see the expression.